-- Continue to identify, prevent and remove barriers where we find them - Respond to requests for information in an alternative format - Continue to support and educate staff on creating accessible documents - Continue to review and update accessibility policies - Provide current staff and volunteers with updated information on changes to our accessibility policies and continue providing accessibility training to all new staff and volunteers - Respond to public inquiries related to accessibility - The Accessibility Advisory Committee will review plans for the new Housing build in Kincardine - All Library branches continue to provide accessible materials and communications supports upon request - Continue to review customer feedback and take appropriate action
+- Continue to identify, prevent and remove barriers where we find them - Respond to requests for information in an alternative format - Continue to support and educate staff on creating accessible documents.
+Additional staff will be trained in 2020/2021 on how to create accessible documents. - Continue to review and update accessibility policies.
+The current Accessibility Policy was approved in 2017 and is scheduled for a review in 2022. - Provide current staff and volunteers with updated information on changes to our accessibility policies and continue providing accessibility training to all new staff and volunteers - Respond to public inquiries related to accessibility

+- The Accessibility Advisory Committee will review plans for the new Housing build in Kincardine - All Library branches continue to provide accessible materials and communications supports upon request - Continue to review customer feedback and take appropriate action - Modernization of the Council Chambers is currently under review - The Transportation and Environmental Services Department will be developing a new Master Transportation Plan in 2020